isb-cgc/readthedocs/docs/source/sections/GDCTutorials/FromGDCtoISBCGC.rst

 ===========================

 If you've been using the National Cancer Institute's `Genomic Data Commons Portal
-<https://portal.gdc.cancer.gov/>`_ you've probably discovered that while you can identify patients and files that might be interesting, you have to download them to your own system in order to actually do anything with them.
+<https://portal.gdc.cancer.gov/>`_ you've probably discovered that while you can identify patients and files that might be interesting, the analysis options are limited and you need to download files to your own system in order to do anything unique.

 But isn't the point of having data on the cloud that you shouldn't have to download anything?